Future Food-Tech 2024

 How good is food and drink at innovation?
 Image/Getty

-Food and drink industry insiders suggest sector innovation may need to be reset if the it is to launch products that have sustainable market cut through.
+Food and drink industry insiders suggest sector innovation may need to be reset if it is to launch products with sustainable market cut through.

 A significant number of businesses were not doing NPD or collaboration in the most effective way, nor were they correctly or openly adopting new and emerging technologies, despite their ability to drive innovation and sales significantly forward.